bursonic/driveMalta/Cars/Safety margins.md

+###4592 - CARS4.1

+If your car is fitted with anti-lock brakes and you need to stop in an emergency.
+You should:

+1. Apply the handbrake to reduce the stopping distance
+2. **Press the brake pedal rapidly and firmly until you have stopped**
+3. Keep pushing and releasing the foot brake quickly to prevent skidding
+4. Brake normally and avoid turning the steering wheel

+###4593 - CARS4.2

+Anti-lock brakes reduce the chances of a skid occurring particularly when:

+1. Driving on good road surfaces
+2. Breaking during normal driving
+3. **Breaking in an emergency**
+4. Driving down steep hills

+###4594 - CARS4.3

+Vehicles fitted with an anti-lock brake system:

+1. Are not fitted with a handbrake
+2. **Can be steered while you are braking**
+3. Accelerate much faster
+4. Are impossible to skid

+###4595 - CARS4.4

+Anti-lock brakes may not work as effectively as you expect if the road surface is:

+1. Firm
+2. **Loose**
+3. Good
+4. Dry
+5. **Wet**

 ###4267  - CARS4.5

 If you are on a good dry road surface and your vehicle has good brakes and tyres.
 What is the overall stopping distance at 48 kph?